Quinquennial Review of Species

 The review is a collaborative process which identifies persecution of, or reckless damage to, a species at risk, and the benefits gained from subsequent listing under the Regulations.
 Schedule 5 lists animals (other than birds) which are specially protected, and Schedule 8 lists plants (vascular plants, bryophytes, lichens and fungi) which are specially protected.

 To date, there have been six reviews.
-QQR 7 will commence in April 2021.
+QQR 7 will run from 8 April 2021.

-The seventh QQR process (QQR 7) will be start in April 2021.
+The seventh QQR process (QQR 7) will run from 8 April 2021.
 For more information, and to download the Information Pack, visit the QQR 7 webpage.

 QQRs 1 to 6